aaronjkeeney/Rxpose/README.md

 This step of cleaning required r, as SQLite does not support REGEX.
 Data were queried, cleaned, then reuploaded to replace the original table.

-## Define weight class so that people who are not familiar with the sport can understand variable names (eg. weight_class_kg means the highest allowable body weight).
-Find shorter variable name.

 ``` r
 weightlifting_results <-
   dbGetQuery(con, "SELECT * FROM weightlifting_results")